-Figure 2 shows the daily NLDN lightning flash count across central Florida for April-November 1989.
-The steel blue line shows the number of flashes observed each day while the royal blue line is the 14-day moving average of the daily flashes.
-The vertical orange and green lines show the 1989 NWS MLB wet season start and end dates for Orlando International Airport (MCO) and Melbourne International Airport (MLB), respectively.
-The 1989 wet season start date was 28 May for MCO and 6 June for MLB.
-The chart shows an increase in flash count beginning in April and peaking in July.
-It would appear that the start of the lightning season across central Florida preceded the start of the wet season at MCO and MLB.
-Most years in the POR exhibited similar behavior in which the daily NLDN flash count start and rampup occurred prior to the wet season start dates.
+Figure 2.
+Daily NLDN lightning flash count across central Florida for April-November 1989.
+The steel blue line shows the number of flashes observed each day and the royal blue line is the 14-The chart in day moving average of the daily flashes.
+The vertical orange and Figure 2 shows green lines show the 1989 NWS MLB wet season start and end dates for Orlando (MCO) and Melbourne (MLB), respectively.

-After discussing this finding with Mr. Roeder of the 45 WS, Dr. Bauman recommended considering two additional stratifications to try and account for the difference: (1) limit the areal coverage of the NLDN data to east-central Florida and (2) eliminate any lightning days due to influences from synoptic weather patterns such as cold fronts that will sometimes penetrate into central Florida as late as May.
+additional stratifications to try and account for the difference: (1) limit the areal coverage of the NLDN data to east-central Florida and (2) eliminate any lightning days due to influences from synoptic weather patterns such as cold fronts that will sometimes penetrate into central Florida as late as May.